Data-Advantage/vibestack/example/storyd/product-requirements.md

 STORYD.AI v2 is an API-first platform that automates the creation of professional PowerPoint presentations through AI-driven business storytelling.
 The platform enables developers, AI agents, and business workflows to programmatically generate high-quality presentations with native .PPTX output.

-Built on a credit-based pricing model where 1 credit = $1 = 1 presentation, with 5 free credits for new users, STORYD.AI v2 transforms from an end-user tool to a developer platform that can be integrated into applications, automation workflows, and AI systems.
+Built on a transparent credit-based pricing model where 1 credit = $1 = 1 presentation, STORYD.AI v2 transforms from an end-user tool to a developer platform that can be integrated into applications, automation workflows, and AI systems.
+New users receive 5 free credits, and additional credits can be purchased as one-time packages with volume discounts (10, 50, 100, 500 credits).

 This document outlines the complete product requirements, implementation strategy, and technical approach for STORYD.AI v2.